simonteozw/learn-cpp/notes.md

 - private members are not inherited by derived class
 - use the `virtual` keyword to permit a derived class to override a base class’s methods
 - achieve interface inheritance through deriving from base classes that contain only pure­virtual methods

+## Templates
+- declare tem- plate parameters using either the typename or class keywords followed by an identifier
+- template<typename T> declares that the template takes a template parameter T
+- c++ suppoorts template type detection